prestonharberts/fedora-40-configuration/docs/firefox.md

 Right click empty space on the toolbar (same bar as the search bar), and go to Customize Toolbar.
 Complete the following actions:

-- Remove the Flexible Space items on both sides of the search bar
+- Insert one additional Flexible Space on both sides of the search bar
 - Remove the Firefox account button
 - Remove the New Tab button next to the open tabs
 - Remove the Homepage button